Mon - Sun: 24 hours.

 • Care costs if somebody needed to take time out to look after you while you were suffering.

-• Medical expenses including private remedial treatment.
+• Medical expenses, including private remedial treatment.

 • Travel expenses caused by your pressure ulcers and subsequent treatment.